MagicWinnie/SESC_Olymp_IT/10/README.md

 # SESC_Olymp_IT

 [Tasks](Problems.pdf)
-You must have at least 70 points to get credit
+You must have at least 70 points to pass
 |      №       | Points | Credit |
 | :----------: | :----: | :----: |
 |  [1](1.cpp)  |   76   |   1    |